Neck Thread Lift in Scottsdale, AZ 85260

 Recovery and Aftercare

 Recovery is manageable but requires respect.
-In the first week, protect the result while threads stabilize.
+Protect the result while threads stabilize in the first week.

 Thread neck lift before and After